 Andrés and Jorge had to leave their lives in Venezuela after an oppressive regime crippled the economy, caused widespread starvation, blanketed the nation in blackouts, and silenced and jailed those who dared to speak out and criticize the government.
 With an eyewitness perspective they answer the question: How did a country with so much wealth and promise completely collapse?
 Could it happen in the United States?
 Their answer will surprise you!

 Interested in having Jorge or Andrés speak on your campus?
-Please contact TFAS Executive Vice President Steve Slattery at sslattery@TFAS.org or 202-986-0384.
+Please contact TFAS Executive Vice President Steve Slattery at sslattery@TFAS.org or 202-986-0384 to schedule this FREE educational opportunity for your campus.

 Andrés Guilarte is a political activist for the freedom of Venezuela.
 Only a few years ago, he was a university student, studying international relations at the Central University of Venezuela.
 On top of exams and typical college student concerns, Andrés’ studies were interrupted by tear gas as government officials targeted students on campus.
 He spent his college years advocating for his fellow students and fighting back against the rise of tyranny and erosion of freedoms.
+He was a member Estudiantes por la Libertad (Students For Liberty Latin America), serving as a coordinator from 2015-16 and a senior leader from 2016-17.
 In early 2019, he left Venezuela to intern with the Cato Institute in Washington, D.C.
 Today, he continues to push back against the rise of government control by sharing his story.